#Mencaretoo

 Why We Exist

 By the age of three, children begin to form their idea of gender identity.
 The messages they absorb at this stage, about who cares, who leads, and who belongs, can shape their self-image for life.
+If they do not experience men in care roles, nor do they experience men in early years settings, this limits their experiences of whose role it is to care.

 Currently, fewer than 3% of the Early Years workforce in the UK is male, and 75% of EYFS settings do not employ a single man.
 This imbalance perpetuates outdated tropes and deprives children of seeing diverse, healthy caregiving relationships during a formative life stage.